davidhullster/davidhullster.github.io/_posts/2020-07-10-policy-and-standards-automation-2.markdown

 <li>default is VersionStage: AWSCURRENT</li>
 </ul>
 </li>
-<li>To retrieve a previous version of a secret, pass the <br />SecretId and VersionStage: AWSPREVIOUS</li>
+<li>To retrieve a previous version of a secret, pass the SecretId and VersionStage: AWSPREVIOUS</li>
 <li>If you always want the current secret, don't specify VersionStage or VersionId at all
 <ul>
 <li>default is VersionStage AWSCURRENT </li>